Lancashire dialect: In film

 Films from the early part of the 20th century, particularly those produced by Mancunian Films, often contain Lancashire dialect: the films of George Formby, Gracie Fields and Frank Randle are some examples.

 The 2018 film Peterloo used reconstructed Lancashire dialect from the early 19th century, based on the works of Samuel Bamford, who was portrayed in the film.

 In music

 Similarly, in music, the Lancashire dialect is often used in regional folk songs.
 The folk song "Poverty Knock" is one of the best-known songs of such nature, describing life in a Lancashire cotton mill.
 The Houghton Weavers is a band formed in 1975 that continues to sing in Lancashire dialect.
 In 1979, the Houghton Weavers presented a series on local folk music on BBC North West entitled Sit thi deawn.

-The band the Lancashire Hotpots, from St Helens, have also used the Lancashire dialect in their work, particularly for humor.
+The band the Lancashire Hotpots, from St Helens, have also used the Lancashire dialect in their work, particularly for humour.